0xGG/welcome-notebook/enUS/README.md

 - ~~⌨️ Collaborative editing~~ This feature is supported in *alpha* before but not in current *beta* version.
 We will bring collaborative editing (probably in P2P way) back in the future.
 - 🖼 Slides follows the same specs as in [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/presentation).
 See [the demo from MPE here](/demo/presentation.md)
 - 🏷️ Indefinitely nestable tags.
 (YES We like what [Bear](https://bear.app) and [Notable](https://github.com/notable/notable) did!)
-- Builtin encryption support by AES algorithm that protects your note with password 🔐.
+- 🔐 Builtin encryption support by AES algorithm that protects your note with password.
 - 🖨️ Print your note to PDF.
 We are planning to support to export to more types of files in the future!
 - 📤 Synchronize your notebook with git repository.
 (Tutorial on the way 🚌)
  - 🛠 Widgets support that powers your markdown note.
 Type `/` for commands and play with the widgets.